Studying for a PhD allows you to explore a subject that fascinates you in great depth, and make a meaningful contribution to your chosen field.

 We also work closely with other subject areas across the Faculty of Arts, Humanities and Cultures, and the wider University, to offer joint supervision.
 This gives you access to all the expertise you need to undertake interdisciplinary research.

-To find out more contact Dr Mic Spencer.
+To find out more contact Dr Mic Spencer (Head of the Graduate School).

 To study for a PhD with us we usually ask that you have a Masters degree.
 If you don't have a Masters degree but do have significant relevant industry experience please contact us to find out whether we can consider your application.